EgosOwn/onionr/docs/whitepaper.md

 # Direct Connections

 We propose a method of using Onionr's block sync system to enable direct connections between peers by having one peer request to connect to another using the peer's public key.
-Since the request is within a standard block, proof of work must be used to request connection.
+Since the request is within a standard block, proof of work must be used to request a connection.
 If the requested peer is available and wishes to accept the connection, Onionr will generate a temporary .onion address for the other peer to connect to.
 Alternatively, a reverse connection may be formed, which is faster to establish but requires a message brokering system instead of a standard socket.

 The benefits of such a system are increased privacy, and the ability to anonymously communicate from multiple devices at once.
 In a traditional onion service, one's online status can be monitored and more easily correlated.